 1. Select the Groups icon from the “waffle” in the upper-right-hand corner of any Google Workspace application, and near the top-left, click Create Group.

-• Note: a manually created group will have “.group” appended to its name (e.g., myteam.group@lafayette.edu)
+• Note: a manually created group will have “.group” appended to its name (e.g., myteam.group@lafayette.edu).
+If you’d like the “.group” suffix to be removed from your group name, please contact the Help Desk.

 2. Enter the info and settings for the group.